rwpenney/spfpm/README.md

 ```

 The `FXfamily` class also provides access to pre-computed constants
-which should be accurate to at least 1/2 of the least significant bit (LSB):
+which should be accurate to about 1/2 of the least significant bit (LSB):

 ```python
 print('pi = ', fam100.pi)